 In 2000, Catherine attended a course in chocolate techniques and plated desserts taught by Yann Duytsche at L'Ecole de Grand Chocolat at the Valrhona Chocolate Factory in France.
 She then moved to Bay Village Bakery in Mill Valley where she worked for Liz Prueitt and Chad Robertson.
 At Bay Village Bakery she developed her skills in preparing a variety of tarts, cakes, laminated dough and other fine pastries, and later became Pastry Chef at Tartine Bakery.
 She served in that capacity until she moved to Houston in 2004 and accepted a position as Pastry Chef at Vic & Anthony's Steakhouse.

 In 2006, Catherine joined The Houstonian Hotel, Club & Spa.
-In her role as Pastry Chef, she and her staff provide the pastries, confections and breads for Olivette, The Manor House, Center Court, Trellis, Room Service and Banquets.
-Her and her teams also build elaborate centerpieces for all the holiday brunches and in December, design and create the grand Gingerbread Villages that decorate the fireplace in the hotel’s lobby every year.
-In 2008, My Table magazine presented her with an award as Pastry Chef of the Year.
-In 2010 she was chosen for the second time, one of 12 pastry chefs in the United States, to attend the Valrhona Chocolate School in France.
-While there, she studied under famed pastry chef’s Philippe Givre and Derek Poirier.
+In her role as Pastry Chef, she and her staff provide the pastries, confections and breads for Olivette, The Manor House and The Houstonian banquet and spa facilities.
+Each December, Catherine and her staff design and create the Gingerbread Village that decorates the fireplace in the hotel's lobby.
+In 2008, My Table magazine presented her with an award as Pastry Chef of the Year. in 2010, she was chosen as one of 12 pastry chefs in the United States to attend the Valrhona Chocolate School in France for one week to study the latest chocolate techniques under Philippe Givre and Derek Poirier.

 Catherine continues taking professional courses to improve and expand her mastery of pastries.
-Recently, she completed an advanced course in chocolate centerpiece designs taught by Stephane Leroux - M.O.F, at the French Pastry School in Chicago.
-Among other activities, Catherine has helped many organizations raise money for special causes including the End Hunger Network, March of Dimes, and the SPCA.
+Recently, she completed an advanced course in chocolate centerpiece designs taught by Stephane Leroux - M.O.F. at the French Pastry School in Chicago.
+She also completed a professional course on Italian pastry and gelato taught by Leonardo Di Carlo - 2004 World Champion at the French Pastry School in Chicago.
+Among other activities, Catherine has helped many organizations raise money for special causes including the Houston Food Bank, March of Dimes, AVDA, and the SPCA.
+In January 2013, Catherine was invited to attend the Coupe du Monde Pastry Competition in Lyon, France, as a guest of the Valrhona Chocolate Company.